hanbalahmed/ai-cliker/README.md

 # ai-cliker
-this autoclicker was made with chat gpt
+this autoclicker was made with chat gpt<br>
-AND:
+BUT<br>
-there is a global version and minecraft only version
+This clicker works everywhere so press escape to stop clicking